KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Will's key point is that the model created in this not so big as to be computationally hard to serve.
 Django is great for small and medium ML models.

+Will moved on to LLMs.

-At a high level, LLMs are token prediction machines.
+They are token prediction machines.

 Will explained the AI heirarchy of Machine Learning, Neural Networks, and Deep Learning.
+LLMs are a form of Deep Learning.

-These concepts had been around since the 1940s, but there were technical challenges around scaling them.
+These concepts have been around since the 1940s, but there were technical challenges around scaling them.

 Original architectures were sequential, one token at a time.
 Google's famous 2017 paper "[All You Need is Attention](https://research.google/pubs/attention-is-all-you-need/)" demonstrated that you could look at all the tokens at once.